Brianspha/brianspha/README.md

 👋 Hi there,

-I am a Full Stack Developer with a keen interest in Game Development, Blockchain Research, and Cross-Platform Mobile Application Development using Flutter.
+I am a Full Stack Developer (With a Focus on Smart Contract Development) with a keen interest in Game Development, Blockchain Research, and Cross-Platform Mobile Application Development using Flutter.
 I am currently enhancing my skill set by learning Rust and exploring Zero-Knowledge Proofs.
 I am also pursuing an MSc in Data Privacy, focusing on clinical trials.
 Dedicated and forward-thinking, I am particularly passionate about developing both custodial and non-custodial Web3 wallets.

 # 💻 Tech Stack